• Proposed

 Population and Trends

 Although Cantharellus amethysteus is rare to occasional in its occurrence (First Nature 2024), its very wide distribution across Europe means that the population size will be large enough to not approach the thresholds for consideration as threatened.
-It is more common towards the south of its distribution (First Nature 2024).
+It is more common towards the south of its mapped distribution (First Nature 2024).

 Its wide distribution and occurrence with a variety of potential hosts also mean that it is unlikely to be declining rapidly.

-Population Trend: Uncertain
+Population Trend: Unknown

 Habitat and Ecology